Atlas logo

 Open the editor

 In the project, switch to the Field Apps builder.
 The editor shows a phone-frame preview on the left and a settings panel on the right.
 Add or pick a Field App from the dropdown to start editing.
-If no Field App exists yet, create one — the preview becomes empty until you configure a layer and a task list.
+If no Field App exists yet, create one — the setup wizard opens automatically.

 Configure the task list